factcast/factcast/factcast-site/documentation/content/concept/overview.md

 +++
 draft = false
-title = "Conceptual Design"
+title = "Concept"
 description = ""
+date = "2017-04-24T18:36:24+02:00"

 creatordisplayname = "Uwe Schaefer" creatoremail = "uwe.schaefer@mercateo.com"

 [menu.main]
-parent = "intro"
+parent = ""
-identifier = "design"
+identifier = "concept"
-weight = 20
+weight = 15

 +++

+## Concept

+In order to use FactCast most effectively it is necessary to have an overview of the concepts within and where they might differ to a solution already familiar to you.
+So let us look at the basics:

 ## Write (publish)